Help with a Voluntary Exit from Your Partnership (Buyout)

 A buyout isn’t the only answer.
 Often we can find ways to help get the partnership operating smoothly.
 In many cases, a stressed partnership can be worked into a civil, functional and profitable relationship.
 Sometimes that is as simple as restructuring responsibilities and getting written agreements in place.
 Sometimes a business can be divided.

 If the situation is very bad, it may be best if the partnership is dissolved and the business liquidated.
 That’s harsh but it may be your best option.
-There are some situations where a client should dissolve the business to prevent a future exposure.
+There are some situations where a client should dissolve the business to prevent

 Act While You Can